evatrium/capsule/README.md

 <br/>

-> Simple state, styles, and convenience tool for React.
+> Simple state, styles, routing and convenience tool for React.

 The features of this tool (collected from common patterns) reduce